AppDirect/service-integration-sdk/README.md

 For specific information regarding the different event types and the responses that you need to send back to the AppDirect marketplace when event processing is complete, see [here](https://github.com/AppDirect/service-integration-sdk/wiki/Event-Descriptions)

+## Domain association
+Some products require to be associated to one or multiple domains.

+For more details. see the [domain association](https://github.com/AppDirect/service-integration-sdk/wiki/Domain-association) section.

 ## Exposed endpoints
 Using the SDK enables several REST points on your connector application.
 For details, see [here](https://github.com/AppDirect/service-integration-sdk/wiki/Exposed-endpoints)